-We received FDA clearance in 1998 and began our first commercial sales of Invisalign to U.S. Orthodontists in 1999 followed by U.S General Practitioner Dentists (GPs) in 2002.
-Over the next decade, we introduced Invisalign to the European market and Japan, added distribution partners in Asia-Pacific, Latin America, and EMEA, and introduced a full range of treatment options including Invisalign Express 10, Invisalign Teen, Invisalign Assist, and Vivera retainers.
-By 2011, we launched Invisalign G3 and Invisalign G4, which include significant new aligner and software features across all Invisalign products that make it easier for doctors to use Invisalign on more complex cases, and introduced Invisalign in the People's Republic of China.
+We received Food and Drug Administration ("FDA") clearance in 1998 and began our first commercial sales of Invisalign to U.S. Orthodontists in 1999 followed by U.S General Practitioner Dentists (GPs) in 2002.
+Over the next decade, we introduced Invisalign to the European market and Japan, added distribution partners in the Asia-Pacific, Latin America, and Europe, Middle East and Africa ("EMEA") regions, and introduced a full range of treatment options including Invisalign Express (10 and 5), Invisalign Teen, Invisalign Assist, Vivera retainers, Invisalign Lite and Invisalign i7.
+By 2011, we launched Invisalign G3 and Invisalign G4, which include significant new aligner and software features across all Invisalign products that make it easier for doctors to use Invisalign on more complex cases and introduced Invisalign in the People's Republic of China.
 Most recently, we launched SmartTrack, the next generation of Invisalign clear aligner material which became the new standard aligner material for Invisalign clear aligner products in North America and Europe beginning January 21, 2013 and for other international markets where we received regulatory approval.

-In 2011, we acquired Cadent Holdings, Inc., a leading provider of 3D digital scanning solutions for orthodontics and dentistry, and makers of the iTero intra-oral scanner and OrthoCAD services.
+In 2011, we acquired Cadent Holdings, Inc., a leading provider of 3D digital scanning solutions for orthodontics and dentistry and makers of the iTero intra-oral scanner and OrthoCAD services.
 We believe that the combination of Align's and Cadent's technologies and capabilities creates greater growth opportunities for Align by bringing innovative new Invisalign treatment tools to customers and by extending the value of intra-oral scanning in dental practices.
 Intra-oral scanners provide a dental "chair-side" platform for accessing valuable digital diagnosis and treatment tools, with potential for enhancing accuracy of records, treatment efficiency, and the overall patient experience.
 We believe there are numerous benefits for customers and the opportunity to accelerate the adoption of Invisalign through interoperability with our intra-oral scanners.
 The use of digital technologies such as CAD/CAM for restorative dentistry or in-office restorations has been growing rapidly and intra-oral scanning is a critical part of enabling these new digital technologies and procedures in dental practices.
 Since the acquisition, we have launched significant product options and software enhancements to the scanner product line.
 In late 2012, we commercially launched the Invisalign Outcome Simulator, the first Invisalign chair-side application powered by the iTero scanner.
 The interactive application provides dentists and orthodontists an enhanced platform for patient education and is designed to increase treatment acceptance by helping patients visualize the benefits possible with Invisalign treatment.
-The new iTero scanner was available in North America beginning in February 2013 and will be available soon thereafter in select international markets as a single hardware platform with software options for restorative or orthodontic procedures.
+The new iTero scanner was available in North America beginning in February 2013 and is now available in select international markets as a single hardware platform with software options for restorative or orthodontic procedures.

 The Invisalign system is offered in more than 45 countries and has been used to treat more than 2.0 million patients.
-Our iTero intra-oral scanner is available in over 25 countries and provide dental professionals with an open choice to send digital impressions to any laboratory-based CAD/CAM system or to any of the more than 1,800 dental labs worldwide.
+Our iTero intra-oral scanner is available in over 25 countries and provides dental professionals with an open choice to send digital impressions to any laboratory-based CAD/CAM system or to any of the more than 1,800 dental labs worldwide.